nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

-This document focuses primarily on the circuit padding framework's cover traffic features, and will only briefly touch on the potential obfuscation and application layer coupling points of the framework.
+This document focuses primarily on the circuit padding framework's cover traffic features, and will only briefly touch on the potential obfuscation and application layer coupling points of the framework (you'll want to add those coupling points via new events -- see Section 6.2XXX).

 In terms of acceptable overhead, because Tor onion services [currently use](https://metrics.torproject.org/hidserv-rend-relayed-cells.html)